Our Team

 Inkyu Lee (2020-present) graduated from Konkuk University, Seoul in 2019 with a M.S. and B.S. and in Organic and Nano System Engineering.
 His previous research experience has been focused on the design and synthesis strategies of organic functional materials, which are applicable in electronics, energy harvesting, and sensory platforms.
 His interest lies in controlling selective reactions in-vivo and utilizing them for biomedical and healthcare applications.
 During the course of his doctorate studies at the Department of Materials Science and Engineering at Carnegie Mellon University, he looks forward to leverage his previous experiences to develop a novel electrocatalytic platforms for in-situ oxygen evolution.

 Mabel Bartlett (2020-present) graduated from Carnegie Mellon University in 2021 with a B.S. in Materials Science and Engineering and an additional major in Biomedical Engineering.
-She completed a Summer Undergraduate Research Fellowship in the Cohen-Karni Lab during the summer of 2020, working on optimizing data analysis methods for nitric oxide sensors, and has continued to assist virtually through her senior year as an undergraduate at CMU.
-Mabel is interested in developing sensors for 3D electrical recordings to better understand disease models.
+She completed a Summer Undergraduate Research Fellowship in the Cohen-Karni Lab during the summer of 2020, working on optimizing data analysis methods for nitric oxide sensors, and continued to assist virtually through her senior year as an undergraduate at CMU.
+Mabel then transitioned to working on her Ph.D. in the Cohen-Karni Lab and is interested in developing devices for 3D electrical recordings in cardiac tissues to better understand disease models.

 Liyang Wang (2021 – present) graduated from University of Washington in 2021 with a B.S. in Materials Science and Engineering.
 His undergraduate research focused on mechanical properties of human tooth enamel and he created a 3D unit cell model for dentin enamel junction.
 During his undergraduate education, he received James I. Mueller Scholarship Award and William E. Quist Award for academic achievement and leadership.
 Liyang is looking forward to working on materials design, synthesis and device fabrication in the Cohen-Karni Lab.